yealee925/Brute-Force-Lab/README.md

 9. Ensure Hydra is installed on the system, which will be used to crack the password.
 Insert **hydra -t 4 -l mike -P /usr/share/wordlists/rockyou.txt -vV 10.10.59.245 ftp** into the terminal

    ![image](https://github.com/user-attachments/assets/e6a0d535-0aed-4cd1-bb6b-784bbd61878a)
-   - The password was found after five attempts as *password*
+   - The password was discovered after five attempts as *password*
 11. Enter the FTP server through **ftp 10.10.59.245**.
 Login using the username and password that were identified earlier to successfully gain access.

     ![image](https://github.com/user-attachments/assets/70955229-bfd6-4fb8-9240-478ef4ee92f1)